 We encourage you to communicate with your instructors regularly.
 To reach your instructor, email using the format is email@example.com.
 Please be sure to read your emails from your child’s teacher.

 Expo classes have a demonstration component at Summerfest at the end of the spring term, where learners have an opportunity to “show their stuff” to an external audience.
 This is an effective external motivator, and a way for kids to demonstrate mastery.
 Some demonstrations will be group performances or group projects, and some will be individual projects that can become a part of the learner’s portfolio.
-The class and teacher work together to invite an expert from the Portland community to come and see their work.
+The class and teacher work together to invite an expert from the wider professional/academic community to come and see their work.

 We value learning together, and try to minimize homework, but sometimes homework is necessary to keep learning flowing between classes.
 Homework is rarely assigned in any classes prior to middle school.
 Some classes for ages 11 and up include homework.
 If you want to sign up for a “homework” class, be sure that you (as the primary educator) are committed to helping your learner follow through with their homework commitment between class sessions.
 Homework is not busy work, and there is no punishment for not doing homework.
 Homework may include reading, research, watching a video, writing, practicing a skill, or working on projects.
 Homework loads vary from 10 minutes to 1 hour per classroom hour.
 If a student does not routinely complete homework (lack of participation), the teacher may suggest they try a different class.

 Knowledge or skill level prerequisites are noted in some of the course descriptions, if applicable.
 Please register for a course only if your learner meets the pre-requisites.
 Please note, it may be necessary for you to assess your child’s reading and writing levels before registering for a class.
 Learners who do not meet prerequisites can be removed from a class at the discretion of the instructor.

-Yes, all three campuses have WiFi.
+Yes!
+Our campuses have WiFi.
 The password is posted or is available upon request at the office.